dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 For the 3D Now `NOW3D` map this is simply the encoded immediate from the instruction shifted left by 4 bits.

-For the `Secondary` `F38`, and `F39` maps this is the encoded opcode from the instruction shifted left by 4 bits orred with a synthetic `pp`.
+For the `Secondary`, `F38`, and `F39` maps this is the encoded opcode from the instruction shifted left by 4 bits or'ed with a synthetic `pp`.
 The synthetic `pp` is constructed to match the rules of `Table 1-22.
 VEX/XOP.pp Encoding` from the
-`AMD64 Architecture Programmer’s
- Manual Volume 3:
- General-Purpose and System Instructions`.
+`AMD64 Architecture Programmer’s Manual Volume 3: General-Purpose and System Instructions`.
 For the case where the opSize 0x66 prefix is present with a `rep*` prefix, the `rep*` prefix is used to encode `pp`.

-For the `VEX*` and `XOP*` maps this is the encoded opcode from the instruction shifted left by 4 bits orred with `pp`.
+For the `VEX*` and `XOP*` maps this is the encoded opcode from the instruction shifted left by 4 bits or'ed with `pp`.

 #### Identifying sets of instructions

-For most instructions, the opCodeExt will uniquely identify the instruction.
+For most instructions, the `opCodeExt` will uniquely identify the instruction.

 For many instructions, `modrm.reg` is used to uniquely identify the instruction.
 These instruction typically change mnemonic and behavior as `modrm.reg` changes.
 These become problematic, when the form of these instructions vary.

-For a few other instructions the `L`, `W`, `vvvv` value may the instruction change behavior.
+For a few other instructions the `L`, `W`, `vvvv` values may change the instruction behavior.
 Usually these do not change mnemonic.

 The set of instructions is therefore usually grouped by the opcode map and `opCodeExt` generated above.
 For these a change in `opCodeExt` or `map`